Miller Arnold case: Kammergericht proceedings

 The Arnolds appealed against the 1776 Neumark provincial court's ruling in favour of von Schmettau.
 They brought the appeal in the Kammergericht, at that time the supreme appellate court for provinces in the Margraviate of Brandenburg.
 The appellate court, however, dismissed the appeal on 18 September 1776.

 Frederick II then ordered that the 1779 ruling for von Gersdorf also be heard by the Kammergericht, but the Kammergericht again upheld the lower court's decision.
 This decision of the Kammergericht has been published.

 Involvement of the king

 Petitions to the king

-Parallel to the court proceedings the Arnolds pleaded their case to the king: Starting in 1775 they desired the protection of Frederick II and sent petitions directly to him pleading for a royal commission to investigate the matter.
+Parallel to the court proceedings the Arnolds pleaded their case to the king.
+From 1775 they sent petitions directly to Frederick II pleading for a royal commission to investigate the matter.
 Historian David M. Luebke argues that these petitions convinced the king by 1779 that the Arnolds' cause was well founded.
 Christian Arnold was granted an audience in Potsdam by the king on 21 August 1779 and on the day after an investigatory commission was set up.
 The king's appointment of the commission has been published.